 The Community Migrant Service is located in Karratha and South Hedland and facilitates pathways to learning English, education and employment readiness.
 Service coordination and delivery include, but are not limited to, group information sessions teaching life skills and providing information on different issues such as the health system, employment, police and the law and banking practices.
 The service is also delivered to the Goldfields Community Legal Centre.

 Our service reduces social isolation for migrants by providing information and assistance.
 This is achieved by establishing an initial assessment on client’s needs, developing a case plan, providing advice on tenancy rights and responsibilities, education and training options, assistance with completing complex forms, referring or linking to other services such as housing services, migration lawyers, ATO, Centrelink, relationships, counselling, employments agencies, education institutions, driving schools, health providers, etc.

-To find out more about our services please call us or complete our online enquiry form.
+To find out more about our services please contact us or complete our enquiry form and we will contact you.